fabferri/az-pattern/expressroute/er-rs-vpn-transitive/README.md

 [![2]][2]

-- An ExpressRoute Gateway and an Azure VPN Gateway coexist in the GatewaySubnet of the **vnet1**.
+- An ExpressRoute Gateway and Azure VPN Gateway coexist in the GatewaySubnet of the **vnet1**.
 - The on-premises network 10.1.34.0/25 is advertised from the customer's edge routers to the ExpressRoute circuit (MSEE routers).
-The MSEE routers advertise in BGP the on-premises network 10.1.34.0/25to the ExpressRoute Gateway. and the VPN Gateway connect the VNet01 to the remote site (VNet02).
+The MSEE routers advertise in BGP the on-premises network 10.1.34.0/25 to the ExpressRoute Gateway.
-- The **vnet2** is connected to the VNet01 through site-to-site VPN, in configuration active-active with static routing.
-Two IPsec tunnels are established between the two VPN Gateways.
+- Two site-to-site VPN tunnels connect the **vnet1** and the remote site (**vnet2**) through Azure VPN Gateways **vpngtw1**  and **vpngtw2**.
+- The Azure VPN Gateways **vpngtw1**  and **vpngtw2** are configured in active-active with static routing (without BGP).
+In Azure VPN Gateway BGP is not mandatory on site-to-site VPN, so if you choose not to enable its fine.
+The communication in BGP between Azure VPN Gateway and Azure Route server will still happen.
 - the Azure Route Server in **vnet1** establishes automatically iBGP sessions with Azure VPN Gateway and ExpressRoute Gateway.
 The Route Server works as reflector:
    - the Azure Route Server advertises the networks learnt from the ExpressRoute Gateway to the VPN Gateway
    - the Azure Route Server advertises the networks learnt from the VPN Gateway to the ExpressRoute Gateway
-- The site-to-site VPN in Azure VPN Gateway is configured in **active-active** <ins>without BGP</ins>.
-In Azure VPN Gateway BGP is not mandatory on Site-2-Site VPN, so if you choose not to enable its fine.
-The communication in BGP between Azure VPN Gateway and Azure Route server will still happen.
+-

 <br>